sajjadjavazi/Boot-camp-project/README.md

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

 ## License
-Distributed under the MIT License.
-See [LICENSE](https://github.com/sajjadjavazi/Boot-camp-project/blob/master/LICENSE "LICENSE") for more information.
+Distributed under the MIT License, See [LICENSE](https://github.com/sajjadjavazi/Boot-camp-project/blob/master/LICENSE "LICENSE") for more information.